EU Pay Transparency Directive Transposition Tracker

 Yes No Not yet set (must be by 7 June 2026)

-Luxembourg No official announcement yet but pre-work to transpose the Directive is underway No — but coming No Not yet set (must be by 7 June 2026)
+Luxembourg On 17 November 2025, the Ministry of Labour indicated that a draft bill will be submitted to the Government Council.
+No — but coming No Not yet set (must be by 7 June 2026)

 Malta On 27 June 2025, the Government passed legislation transposing selective portions of the pay transparency and right to information provisions.